-Cats have a reputation for being quiet pets who will only let out a gentle meow to remind you it’s dinnertime or a quiet hiss if you push your luck and pet them too long.
+Cats have a reputation for being quiet pets who will only let out a gentle meow to remind you it’s dinnertime.
+Or perhaps, a quiet hiss if you push your luck and pet them too long.
 However, the following cats didn’t get the memo.
-Meet five captivating cat breeds who are loud and proud.
+Meet five of the most talkative–and captivating–cat breeds who are loud and proud.

 The Siamese: Persistent Pussycats

 When Siamese cats want something, you’ll know about it.
 Their distinctive yowls and howls will persist until you give in to their requests, which are usually for attention, food, or both.
 If you try to ignore them, these cats can quite happily keep up their wailing for hours.
 Siamese cats are devoted but demanding, and their strong wills are so endearing.
 The talkative genes are strong with a Siamese.

 The Burmese: Loyal But Loud Pets

 Just like the Siamese, Burmese cats have a reputation for craving affection — and being very vocal if their needs aren’t met!
 Don’t think Burmese cats will be quiet if you’re spending time with them, though.
 They’ll typically seize the opportunity to regale you with stories of their day if you take the time to listen.